 One of the central icons of the celebration of Christmas is a nativity scene, with its tableau of three persons: Mary, Joseph, and Jesus.
 In fact, a nativity scene often includes a second tableau of three persons: the Three Wise Men.
 But for many of us who have lived in Fort Worth a long time, Christmastime recalls still another tableau of three persons, although decidedly more secular: the three street vendors who populated a downtown corner more than forty years ago.

-Perhaps we recall the three vendors at Christmastime as we remember Christmas shopping downtown and the people and places that are no more.
+Perhaps we recall the three vendors at Christmastime as we remember Christmas shopping downtown and the people and places and customs that are no more.
 Perhaps we recall the three vendors at Christmastime as we listen to a Christmas song that immortalized—but did not identify—one of the three:

 “Crowded street, busy feet, hustle by him